oloapinivad/ECmean4/docs/sphinx/source/performanceindices.rst

 ----
 This is built with high-resolution data (e.g. CRU, ERA5, MSWEP, etc.) and defined on a 1x1 deg resolution for year 1990-2019.
 It uses a 30-year time window for CMIP6 models.

-Properties of the climatology - as which interpolation method and which CMIP6 models has been used - can be inspected looking at ``ecmean/climatology/EC23/pi_climatology_EC23.yml`` file.
+Properties of the climatology - such as which interpolation method and which CMIP6 models have been used - can be inspected by looking at the ``ecmean/climatology/EC23/pi_climatology_EC23.yml`` file.

 .. list-table:: Data used in EC23 climatology